 For over two thousand years, acupuncture has been used to address low milk production and recent modern research proves its efficacy.

-Chinese medicine differentiates 2 main reasons for low milk supply.
+Chinese medicine differentiates two main reasons for low milk supply.

 In the first, the breasts are soft and milk production is inadequate, and in the second, the breasts are distended but not flowing.
 Stimulation of specific acupuncture points can trigger the body to release more prolactin, a hormone essential to milk production.